 One of the best things about the game of golf is the ability to walk in the footsteps of the game’s greatest players by taking on the same courses that staged some of their most memorable moments.
-There’s no older or more prestigious championship than The Open, and Golfbreaks customers are able to take on almost all of these iconic venues.
+There’s no older or more prestigious championship than The Open, and Golfbreaks customers can take on almost all of these iconic venues.

-Check out some of our favourites below and begin to make your own mark on some of golf’s most historic layouts.
+Check out some of our favourite (& playable) Open Championship venues below and begin to make your mark on some of golf’s most historic layouts.

 Royal Troon Golf Club (Old Course)